rlmoser99/flight-booker/README.md

 **User Enters Passenger Information:**
 User enter the passenger information to finalize their booking.
 This feature required `Bookings` to accept nested attributes for `Passengers`.

-**RSpec Tests (EXTRA):**
+**(Additional) RSpec Tests:**
-The current Ruby on Rails curriculum does not cover testing, so I decided there was no better time to learn testing on my own.
+The current Ruby on Rails curriculum does not cover testing, so I decided to learn testing before tackling this project.
 After trying several other resources, I read [Rails 5 Test Prescriptions](https://pragprog.com/titles/nrtest3/rails-5-test-prescriptions/).
 Although the book is slightly outdated, it was very thorough and gave me the foundational knowledge that I was seeking.

-**Layover Flights (EXTRA):**
+**(Additional) Layover Flights:**
-After finishing the bare bones of this project, I wanted to see if I could use two connecting flights between the locations.
+After finishing the bare bones of this project, I wanted to see if I could implement two connecting flights.
 This was quite a challenge at my skill level, but it was very rewarding to see it all come together.
 I created a service object, `booking_options`, to find the available flights.
 If a direct flight was less then 4 hours long, it would only return direct flights.
-However, if a direct flight was over 4 hours long, it would look for connecting flights.
-I developed this service object using TDD, so it was a great way to utilize my new testing knowledge.
+However, if a direct flight was over 4 hours long, it would also look for connecting flights.
+I used TDD to develop this feature, so it was perfect timing to utilize my new testing knowledge.

-**Styles (EXTRA):**
-Styling this project was not required.
+**(Additional) Styling:**
+Although styling this project is not required, I wanted to add styling as a finishing touch.
 I decided to use vanilla CSS, instead of using a framework like I had in the past.
-It is responsive, using a combination of media queries, flexbox, and grid.

-## How to Play
-This chess game will look slightly different on other command line interfaces (CLI), such as repl.it or your computer.
-Not only will the colors vary, but the font size of my CLI is 24 points to increase the size of the unicode chess pieces.

-### Play Online
-If you want to play this chess game without installing it on your computer, you can play it [online](https://repl.it/@rlmoser/rubychess#README.md).
-Just click the `run` button at the top of the page.
-It will take a few seconds to load the dependencies and then the game menu will appear.
+I had the basic idea of using an light-colored inner area, with a darker "sky-like" gradient background.
+As I created this basic layout, I remembered the logo from [Catch Me If You Can](https://www.imdb.com/title/tt0264464/) and was inspired to create a logo using [Affinity Designer](https://affinity.serif.com/en-us/designer/).
+This web app is responsive, using a combination of media queries and flexbox.

-### Installation
+## Local Installation
 - Clone this repo ([instructions](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository))
 - Navigate into this project's directory `cd flight_booker`
 - Install the required gems, by running `bundle install`
 - Migrate the database, by running `rails db:migrate`
 - Seed the database, by running `rails db:seed`
 - Start the local server, by running `rails server`
-- Open a web browser and enter `localhost:3000` as the address
+- View `localhost:3000` in a web browser

-## Running the tests
+### Running the tests
 - To run the entire test suite, run `rspec`
 - You can specify one spec folder to run a group tests, such as `rspec spec/features`
 - You can specify one spec file to run the a single set of tests, such as `rspec spec/models/flight_spec.rb`